- Loan Forgiveness

 In all income-driven repayment plans, the amount of your monthly payment will be calculated on the basis of the money you make, not the money you owe—specifically, your payment will be based on your discretionary income.
 Generally speaking, discretionary income is the amount of money you have to spend each month after you pay for the essentials, like rent, utilities, and food.
 While you can’t really decide not to pay your rent in a given month, you can decide not to go shopping for new clothes—the clothes portion is discretionary.
 Rather than try to figure out what each person’s expenses are essential compared with their discretionary income, the federal government has a way of calculating your discretionary income: They start with your adjusted gross income (i.e., the income, after all legitimate deductions, on which your federal income tax is calculated, also referred to simply as AGI).
 Then they subtract 150% of the federal poverty line for your family size.
 The difference between your AGI and 150% of the federal poverty line for your family size is your discretionary income—and that’s the number that will form the basis for calculating your monthly loan payment.

-Before we can fully assist you, we need access to your Federal Student Aid Identification (FSA ID) number.
+Before we can fully assist you, you will need access to your Federal Student Aid Identification (FSA ID) number.
 The following video provided by U.S. Department of Education, will show you exactly how to create your own FSA ID.

 Thank you all so very very much!!!!